mjkuranda/property-manager-api-challenge/README.md

 3. **NestJS**: Provides robust architecture patterns and excellent TypeScript support.

-4. **Separate package.json**: Each apllication has a separate `package.json` to manage scripts, version and dependencies.
+4. **Separate package.json**: Each application has a separate `package.json` to manage scripts, version and dependencies.
 Common dependencies are located in root directory.

+5. **Simple calculating priority score**: Focuses on finding words.
+"Urgent" words has a bigger weight than other ones.
+It can be replaced with another system: each word has a defined weight, which has an impact on the final score.
+The current way of calculating is simple and demonstrates mocked system.

 ## Future Enhancements